 So what does this new campus mean for Orlando's future development?
 UCF's Downtown campus page gives us some insight on what to look forward to:

 Over 7,700 students from UCF and Valencia College will be able to not only live in dorms and apartments in Downtown Orlando, but also learn in the creative atmosphere Downtown promotes.
 A total of 14 different programs will be offered in three industries: Digital Entertainment and Communication, Health Care Technology and Administration, and Public Service.
-The proximity of these students to various businesses in the industries will not only give the students internship and career opportunities, but it will also give Orlando's businesses fresh, bright, and creative minds to nurture.
+The proximity of these students to various businesses when living in apartments near UCF's Downtown Campus will not only give the students internship and career opportunities, but it will also give Orlando's businesses fresh, bright, and creative minds to nurture.

 According to GAI Consultants, Inc. the project will stimulate the economy by bringing in $205 million in gross economic income - both at the state and local levels.
 It will also produce $90 million in annual wages for the community members.
 An estimated 2,000 direct and non-direct jobs will be provided to our community.
 As a matter of fact, all of the numbers surrounding the project are astonishing. $20 million of the funding for the academic building will come from community support, with contributors like the Orlando Magic and Universal Orlando Resort.
 The remaining $40 million will come from state support and UCF funding.
 However, the cost of UCF's Downtown campus is completely outweighed by the benefits it will bring to the community.
 It is truly amazing seeing the community come together to support this growth.
 That is what it's all about.